LivePersonInc/developer-center/pages/documents/BotsAndAutomation/Maven/aiPoweredRouting/setupInLivePerson.md

 ---
-pagename: Setup Maven in LivePerson
+pagename: Set Up Maven in LivePerson
 redirect_from:
 Keywords:
 sitesection: Documents
 categoryname: "Conversational AI"
 documentname: Maven
 subfoldername: AI Powered Routing
-permalink: maven-ai-powered-routing-setup-maven-in-liveperson.html
+permalink: maven-ai-powered-routing-set-up-maven-in-liveperson.html
 indicator: messaging
 ---

-Now that you have created some Intent and Context based policies, you want to use them in your conversation pipelines.
-There are primarily two ways of onboarding and using the policies.

-### Add "Maven" Skill to your campaigns

-In this case, you will be sending your conversations to a Maven.
+You can use policies you have created to route conversations by sending conversations to the Maven Skill in LiveEngage.
 Maven will evaluate all the policies and then execute those policies (e.g. transferring the conversation to a skill).

 This is appropriate if:

-1. You are only routing based on Inbox and Custom (FaaS or Static) attributes
+- You are only routing based on Inbox and Custom (FaaS or Static) attributes

-2. You don't have a concierge bot
+- You don't have a concierge bot

-3. You do not need high levels of customizations and therefore programmatic access to Maven capabilities
+- You do not need high levels of customizations and therefore programmatic access to Maven capabilities

-### Setup Live Engage
+#### Create a Maven Bot In LiveEngage

+1. Login to LiveEngage, and go to the Users tab, click Action and select Add

+2. Select bot type and type in a name (e.g. mavenBot)

+3. Select “Generate API Key”

+4. Copy the API key for later use

+5. Select the Agent role

-### Provide Bot User Credentials to Maven
+#### Provide Bot User Credentials to Maven

+1. On the Left Navigation, select Intent & Context Policies, and then click the Bot config button

+2. Fill out the credentials